tholden/dynareOBC/README.md

                The maximum number of iterations used to evaluate the stationary distribution of the non-linear filter.

  * **For debugging**
+    * Bypass
+         Ignores all non-differentiabilities in the model.
     * NoCleanup
          Prevents the deletion of dynareOBC's temporary files.
 Useful for debugging.